preetihalder05/Zoqq_docs/docs/api-reference/foreignExchange.md

 ---
-id: foreign exchange
+id: foreignExchange
 title: Foreign Exchange
 hide_table_of_contents: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+# Foreign Exchange

-# Generate Quote
+## Generate Quote

 This API generates a quote for currency conversion or payout transactions.